York Light Infantry Volunteers: Service

-While some of the Dutch volunteers were recruited into the 60th Regiment of Foot, a majority were taken to the British stronghold of Barbados, where they were formed into the Barbados Volunteer Emigrants later in September by Colonel Fitzroy Maclean.
-This new unit was organised into ten companies with a total strength of 1,804.
+While some of the Dutch deserters were recruited into the 60th Regiment of Foot, a majority were taken to the British colony of Barbados, where they were formed into the "Barbados Volunteer Emigrants" later in September by Colonel Fitzroy Maclean.
+This new unit was organised into ten companies with a total strength of 1,804 men.
 The name of the regiment was changed to the York Light Infantry Volunteers (YLIV) in January 1804.
 New officers for the regiment were brought in from other British units already serving in the West Indies.
-The lieutenant-colonel, Francis Streicher, came from the 60th, while the senior major, Francis Geraghty, was from the 6th West India Regiment.
-Many of the subalterns were non commissioned officers who had been commissioned from the ranks.
-While the majority of officers were British, two lieutenants were taken from the original Batavian forces.
+The regimental lieutenant colonel, Francis Streicher, came from the 60th Foot, while its major, Francis Geraghty, was from the 6th West India Regiment.
+Many of the unit's subalterns were non-commissioned officers who had been commissioned into the officer corps.
+While the majority of officers were British, two lieutenants were Dutch.

-The YLIV were officially accepted onto the British establishment on 25 March 1804.
+The YLIV were officially placed incorporated the British army on 25 March 1804.
 In April an expedition including the regiment was brought together to finally capture the remaining Batavian colony, Surinam, which was not expected to surrender easily as its neighbours had.
-The expedition arrived off Surinam on 25 April, and after the capital New Amsterdam was outflanked in the Battle of Suriname, the Dutch governor surrendered on 3 May.
+The expedition arrived off Surinam on 25 April, and after the colony's capital of Nieuw Amsterdam was outflanked during the British invasion, the Batavian defenders surrendered on 3 May.
 The regiment is not recorded as part of any of the notable events of the expedition.
 While the majority of the regiment was armed with slightly shortened muskets, around this time one company carried rifles.

 In the following year the regiment was sent to garrison Barbados and Dominica.
 On 22 February a French force invaded Dominica, where the YLIV contingent was stationed at Scotts Head.
-The gun battery there fought off two French ships of the line but the garrison had provisions for only one week, and so in the evening they retreated to St Rupert's Bay.
-From there the garrisons of the island were brought together in strength around Fort Cabrit, which the French were unable to capture, choosing instead to sail to Guadeloupe.
+The gun battery there fought off two French Navy ships of the line but the garrison had provisions for only one week, and so in the evening they retreated to St Rupert's Bay.
+From there the British units on the island gatehered together around Fort Cabrit, which the invasion force was unable to capture, eventually withdrawing and sailing to Guadeloupe.

 The regiment continued in its garrison role for several years, in 1807 being recorded at a strength of 650 men, still in the original ten companies.
-As the British West Indies campaign continued, 350 men of the unit fought in the 4th Brigade of Major-General Frederick Maitland's 2nd Division at the invasion of Martinique in 1809.
+As the Caribbean campaign of 1803–1810 continued, 350 men of the unit fought in the 4th Brigade of Major-General Frederick Maitland's 2nd Division at the invasion of Martinique in 1809.
 The division landed at Sainte-Luce on 30 January, meeting no resistance as they reached Lamentin on 2 February.
 They then arrived at the heavily defended Fort Desaix a day later, entrenching nearby to cover a possible landing place.
 On 5 February the division moved on to the capital Fort-de-France, participating in its siege.
 The French surrendered on 24 February.
 Later in the year the regiment served onboard Royal Navy warships as part of the blockading fleet operating off Guadeloupe.